-Only the vendor can make a correction to an invoice
+• Only the vendor can make a correction to an invoice

 If the vendor needs to make a correction on their invoice, they can cross out the mistake and then write in the correction.
+Corrections to an invoice cannot be handwritten unless the invoice to be corrected is handwritten.
 They must also put their initials next to the correction.
 We will not accept invoices if white-out appears to have been used or if changes appear to have been made by anyone other than the vendor.